7-Day Tanzania Safari Packages — Six Tours from a 35-Year Arusha Operator

-Seven days is the most-booked length for a Tanzania safari because it's the shortest itinerary that does justice to all three Northern Circuit parks — Serengeti, Ngorongoro, and Tarangire — without forcing 10-hour drive days.
-This page shows the 6 distinct 7-day tours we run year-round.
-Each one follows the same loop geography but paces the days differently — migration positioning, honeymoon timing, family camp choice, photography light.
-Every tour is also offered in three tiers (budget, mid-range, luxury) on its own detail page, so price ranges from $2,890 at the budget end to $7,500+ at the luxury end.
-All trips start and end at Kilimanjaro International Airport (JRO) with a brief Arusha overnight — we won't put a guest into a 6 a.m. game drive on arrival day, regardless of how tight your flight schedule looks on paper.
+Seven days is the most-booked length for a Tanzania safari.
+The reason is simple.
+It's the shortest trip that does the three big Northern Circuit parks — Serengeti, Ngorongoro, Tarangire — without 10-hour drive days.
+This page shows the six 7-day Tanzania safari packages we run from Arusha year-round.
+They share the same loop, but each one paces the days differently.
+Migration chasers get the north.
+Honeymooners get later starts and private vehicles every day.
+Families get 7am departures instead of 6am.
+Photographers get three nights in central Serengeti instead of two.
+Every tour is offered in three tiers on its own detail page.
+So the price runs from $2,890 at the budget end to $7,500+ at the luxury end.
+All trips start and end at Kilimanjaro International (JRO) with a brief Arusha overnight.
+The truth is, we won't put a guest into a 6 a.m. game drive on arrival day.
+Not even if the flight schedule looks like it would allow it.

 The Classic 7-Day Northern Circuit Route